chakradhar933/linux-scrach/linux-commands/notes-1/README.md

 ### Theoretical Points

-### Practical things the trainer did
+### imp commands

-- uname - This command is used to display the which os you are using.
+- uname : This command is used to display the which os you are using.
-- uname -a , uname -all - This command is use to display complete information about the os.
+- uname -a , uname -all : This command is use to display complete information about the os.
-- cat /etc/*release - This command shown the vendor os.
+- cat /etc/*release : This command shown the vendor os.
-- cat /proc/cpuinf - This command is used to display the cpu information.
+- cat /proc/cpuinf : This command is used to display the cpu information.
-- cat /proc/meminfo - This command is used to display the memory information
+- cat /proc/meminfo : This command is used to display the memory information
-- lsblk - This command is used to check the disk information.
+- lsblk : This command is used to check the disk information.
-- uname -i - This command is used to shown bits of os (32bit or 64bit).
+- uname -i : This command is used to shown bits of os (32bit or 64bit).
-- ls - list of all files and dirctories.
+- ls : list of all files and dirctories.
-- ls -A - To list of all hidden files.
+- ls -A : To list of all hidden files.
 - touch - to create an empty file
-- cat > <file name> - To create a files with content.
+- cat > <file name> : To create a files with content.
-- rm -f  <file name> - To remove the files
+- rm -f  <file name> : To remove the files
-- cp <source file> <destination file> - To copy the files one file to another.
+- cp <source file> <destination file> : To copy the files one file to another.
-- mv <source file> <destination file> - To move the files one file to another file (its overwrite the previous file).
+- mv <source file> <destination file> : To move the files one file to another file (its overwrite the previous file).